About the competition

 There is no entry fee.

-About your entry
+About Your entry

-Use of ATO brand
+Use of ATO Brand:

 Entries must not include branding, images, logos or government crests which are the property of or represent the ATO.
 For example, if a YouTube entry contains any part of the ATO logo, name or brand, or gives the impression that it is official in nature, the entry will be disqualified and we will request its removal or amendment.

-Digital entries
+Digital Entries:

 There are limits on the file size of digital entries:

-• video entries must be provided using a video hosting website such as YouTube
+• video entries must be provided using a video hosting website such as YouTube or similar

 • video entries must be limited to a 4 minute maximum length